Macomb Potters: History

 Minor league baseball was first hosted in Macomb, Illinois in 1908, when the Macomb "Potters" minor league franchise was formed.
 On March 24, 1908, a public meeting was held to gain support and structure a minor league team in Macomb.
 At the meeting, the "Potters' moniker was suggested by resident Harry Grigsby, as the name reflected a prevailing local industry.
 The "Potters" moniker was adopted.
 The Macomb Potters then became charter members of the Class D Illinois-Missouri League after local baseball enthusiasts and fans raised funds to start the team, hire a team manager and pay players.

-Macomb joined the Canton Chinks, Galesburg Hornets, Hannibal Cannibals, Havana Perfectos and Monmouth Browns as charter members of the Illinois–Missouri League, which began play on May 12, 1908.
+Macomb joined the Canton Chinks, Galesburg Hornets, Hannibal Cannibals, Havana Perfectos and Monmouth Browns teams as charter members of the Illinois–Missouri League, which began play on May 12, 1908.

 In their first season of play, the Potters finished as the runner–up in the six–team Illinois–Missouri League.
 With a record of 66–53, the Potters placed second in the standings, finishing 3.0 games behind the first place Hannibal Cannibals.
 The 1908 Macomb manager was Jap Wagner.
 The initial 1908 Illinois–Missouri League standings season standings consisted of the champion Hannibal Cannibals (68–49), followed by the Macomb Potters (66–53), Havana Perfectos (58–61), Canton Chinks (56–61), Monmouth Browns (55–62) and Galesburg Hornets (50–67), as the league held no playoffs.

 The 1909 Macomb Potters continued play in their second season in the Illinois–Missouri League.